-In this review I’m going to take a look at the Sport Bumper Plates, American Barbells basic bumper option.
-Now I realize that basic black bumpers don’t exactly make for the most exciting of reviews, but I have a pretty good reason for wanting to check these plates out.
+In this review I’m going to take a look at the Sport Bumper Plates, American Barbell’s basic bumper plates.
+I realize that basic bumpers do not exactly make the most exciting reviews, but people need bumpers, and these are a viable option.

 Sport Bumper Review

-I’ll go through each and every aspect of the Sport Bumpers below.
-I’ll keep it quick and to the point on matters that are less important overall… like the first item below.
+I’ll go through each and every aspect of the Sport Bumpers below, and I’ll keep it quick and to the point on matters that are less important overall… like the first item below.

 Plate odor right out of the box was no where near as bad as I’ve experienced with cheaper plates, but that typical rubber smell is still present.
 It dissipated rather quickly though, and that was much appreciated.

-I weighed all the plates with a scale accurate to within a tenth of a pound, which I realize isn’t the most accurate in the world, but it gave a pretty good idea of how close the plates were to the stated weight.
+I weighed all the bumpers with a scale accurate to within a tenth of a pound, which I realize isn’t the most accurate in the world, but it gave a pretty good idea of how close the bumpers were to the stated weight.

 I was pleasantly surprised to find that all plates were spot on except for one 25-pound plate that came in at 25.2-pounds.
 That’s still well within 1% of the stated weight, and that’s pretty solid for basic bumpers at this price point.
 With five out of six plates perfect to within a tenth of a pound, I’d call these very accurate plates.